 Skills Include –Enjoy creating things, remember things doing rather than hearing or seeing, dancing, physical co-ordination, sports, using body language, crafts, acting, miming, using their hands to create or build, expressing emotions through the body, enjoy adventure sports.

 Career Choice Include – The most evident examples are people in athletics or the performing arts, particularly dancing or acting.
 Physical education teachers, sculptors, firefighters.

-Individuals who are strong in intrapersonal intelligence are good at being aware of their own emotional states, feelings and motivations.
+Individuals who are strong in interpersonal intelligence are good at being aware of their own emotional states, feelings and motivations.
 They tend to enjoy self-reflection.
 They understand their inner feelings, dreams, relationships with others, and strengths and weaknesses.

 Skills include – Recognizing their own strengths and weaknesses, reflecting and analyzing themselves, awareness of their inner feelings, desires and dreams, evaluating their thinking patterns, reasoning with themselves, understanding their role in relationship to others.

-Career Choice Include – Researchers, Theorists, Philosophers
+Career Choice Include – Researchers, Theorists and Philosophers.

 Mathematical & Logical Intelligence

 People who are strong in logical-mathematical intelligence are good at reasoning, recognizing patterns and analyze problems logically.
 These individuals tend to think conceptually about numbers, relationships and patterns.
 They are good at understanding and solving complex computations and also have excellent problem solving skills.

 Skills Include – Problem solving, classifying and categorizing information, working with abstract concepts, handling long chains of reasoning to make local progressions, enjoy experimenting, performing complex mathematical calculations, working with geometric shapes, reasoning scientifically.